deebov/deebov/README.md

 I like (coffee) to make products that give users a great UX.
 I like to use React (Native), TypeScript, Redux and GraphQL as my main tech stack.

+Nowadays I'm not very active in the open-source community because I have a full-time job at the moment.

 - 🔭 I’m currently working on Making the web accessible
 - 🌱 I’m currently learning UI/UX